Guy Branch

 Guy Rawstron Branch, EGM (27 October 1913 – 11 August 1940) was a Royal Air Force fighter pilot and one of "The Few".
 He was killed in action on 11 August 1940.
-Since his death occurred before the introduction of the George Cross his next-of-kin were not given the opportunity of exchanging the insignia of the Empire Gallantry Medal for the new award.
+His death occurred before the introduction of the George Cross but unlike Herbert John Mahoney GC awarded the Empire Gallantry Medal in 1927, the next-of-kin of Branch did not receive the insignia of the George Cross.

 Early life

 Branch was born on 27 October 1913 in London, the son of Charles Churchill Branch and Mary Madelaine Bernadette Branch (née Rawstron).
 He was educated at Eton College and Balliol College, Oxford.
 On 7 May 1937 he was commissioned as a pilot officer in the Royal Auxiliary Air Force.
 On 25 March 1939 in Lewes he married Lady Prudence Mary Pelham, daughter of the 6th Earl of Chichester.

 Accident and award

 On 8 January 1938 Branch was a student pilot was flying as a passenger in a Hawker Demon with Pilot Officer Crawley when it crashed and burst into flames at RAF Upavon.
 Branch escaped but then returned to the aircraft to free the trapped pilot and pull him clear.
 For his actions he was awarded the Empire Gallantry Medal on 25 March 1938, the citation reading: